Sushruta Samhita: Medicinal herbs

+The Sushruta Samhita, along with the religious text the Atharvaveda and the other medical encyclopedia Charak Samhita, describe more than 700 medicinal herbs.
+The descriptions include the herbs' taste, appearance, digestive effects, recommended dosage, and purported benefits.

 Reception

 Transmission outside South Asia

 The text was translated to Arabic as Kitab Shah Shun al-Hindi in Arabic, also known as Kitab i-Susurud, in Baghdad during the early 8th century at the instructions of a member of the Barmakid family of Baghdad.
 Yahya ibn Barmak facilitated a major effort at collecting and translating Sanskrit texts such as Vagbhata's Astangahrdaya Samhita, Ravigupta's Siddhasara and Sushruta Samhita.
 The Arabic translation reached Europe by the end of the medieval period.
 There is disputed evidence that in Renaissance Italy, the Branca family of Sicily and Gasparo Tagliacozzi (Bologna) were familiar with the rhinoplastic techniques mentioned in the Sushruta Samhita.

 The text was known to the Khmer king Yaśovarman I (fl.
 889-900) of Cambodia.
 Suśruta was also known as a medical authority in Tibetan literature.

 Commentaries

 The earliest surviving commentary on the whole text, known as Nibandha-samgraha, was written by Dalhana in ca. 1200 CE.

 Earlier commentaries existed but have only been transmitted to modern times in fragmentary form.
 These include lost or partially-lost commentaries by Jejjaṭa (ca. 700 CE), Gayadāsa (ca. 1000 CE), and Cakrapāṇidatta (ca. 1025 CE).

 Commentaries continued to be written on the work into the nineteenth century, e.g., the Suśrutārthasandīpanī by Haranachandra written in the 19th century AD.